 Geology.
 The Geology collection consists of representative samples of the major mineral and rock groups.
 The most important part of the collection is the meteorites and tektites.
 The museum has a sample of nearly 85% of the meteorites that have fallen in Kansas.
 There is also a small exhibit of fluorescent minerals.
 This collection is inactive.
 The last specimens were collected in the mid-90s to provide specimens for exhibits in the new Museum.

 Botany.
-More than 48,000 specimens of primarily angiosperms are housed in the world famous Elam Bartholomew Herbarium.
+More than 48,000 specimens of primary angiosperms are housed in the world-famous Elam Bartholomew Herbarium.
 The Plains region of central North American is especially well represented, although significant exchange programs conducted by Bartholomew from 1887 – 1932 and F. W. Albertson from 1934 -1942 incorporated important elements of other regions in the collection.
 The Herbarium also houses more than 10,000 fungal specimens, including 66 primary types, collected by Elam Bartholomew and contemporaries between 1887-1934 and consists primarily of rust fungi on host vascular plants.

 Entomology.
 The Entomology Collection contains more than 100,000 insects, representing nearly all North American families but emphasizing Lepidoptera.

 Ichthyology.
 The Ichthyology Collection consists of nearly 700,000 specimens, primarily from the Great Plains.
 Because of recent contracts with both state and federal wildlife agencies, this collection is rapidly growing and has become a major regional depository for Great Plains fishes.

 Invertebrate (non-insect).
 This relatively new collection consists of a wide variety of primarily aquatic invertebrates, excluding insects.
 Freshwater Mollusks and Crustaceans make up the bulk of this group.
 The majority of the nearly 300 specimens are vouchers from faculty or graduate student research and regional surveys.
 The collection contains the former freshwater mussels collection of the Kansas Biological Survey and Wichita State University, making it one of the largest and valuable freshwater mussel collections in the region.

 Ornithology.
 The Ornithology Collection houses nearly 4,500 specimens, primarily consisting of important voucher specimens.
 This collection also boasts an excellent representation of variation in many Great Plains taxa.
 The collection also has over 500 osteological specimens.